 • 12 Wisdom

-In this section, we will summarise what you gain at each level up on the Thief build, as well as any recommendations for choices to make when levelling up.
+In this section, we will summarise what you gain at each level up on the BG3 Rogue Build, as well as any recommendations for choices to make when levelling up.
+We’ll start with the earlier parts of the game, levels 2-4.

 Level 2